With Nobel Laureate Dr Barry C. Barish attending in person.

 Sir Richard J. Roberts

-The Nobel Prize in Medicine 1993
+The Nobel Prize in Medicine 1993 for the discovery of split genes

 During 1969–1972, Sir Richard J. Roberts did postdoctoral research at Harvard University before moving to Cold Spring Harbor Laboratory, where he was hired by James Dewey Watson, a co-discoverer of the structure of DNA and a fellow Nobel laureate.
 In this period he also visited the MRC Laboratory of Molecular Biology for the first time, working alongside Fred Sanger.
 In 1977, he published his discovery of RNA splicing.
 In 1992, he moved to New England Biolabs.
 The following year, he shared a Nobel Prize with his former colleague at Cold Spring Harbor Phillip Allen Sharp.